 What is clitoromegaly?

 Clitoromegaly is the enlargement of the erectile tissue of the clitoris.
-While that might sound like a such a bad thing, patients are often uncomfortable with how the condition makes their anatomy look.
+While that might not sound like a such a bad thing, patients are often uncomfortable with how the condition makes their anatomy look.

 Is clitoral enlargement common?